deep-finder/tirfm-deepfinder/README.md

 [ExoDeepFinder binaries are available](https://github.com/deep-finder/tirfm-deepfinder/releases/tag/v0.2.3) for Windows, Linux and Mac, so there is no need to install anything if you just want to use the graphical user interface.
 The Linux release is big (over 4Gb) because it contains the libraries required for the GPU acceleration.
 Thus they are split in two parts (`ExoDeepFinder_Linux-x86_64_part1.tar.gz` and `ExoDeepFinder_Linux-x86_64_part2.tar.gz`).
 To uncompress them, use the following command: `tarcat ExoDeepFinder_Linux-x86_64_part*.tar.gz  | tar -xvzf -`.

-Alternatively, to install ExoDeepFinder and use it with command lines, create and activate a virtual environment with python 3.11 or later (see the [Virtual environments](#virtual-environments) section for more information), and run `pip install exodeepfinder`.
+Alternatively, to install ExoDeepFinder and use it with command lines, create and activate a virtual environment with python 3.11 or later (see the [Virtual environments](#virtual-environments) section for more information), install dependencies (on Linux only, see bellow), and run `pip install exodeepfinder[GUI]`.

+On Linux you will need to install [`wxPython` dependencies](https://github.com/wxWidgets/Phoenix/blob/master/README.rst#prerequisites) manually (`sudo apt install libgtk-3-dev`, etc.) or use one [precompiled wxPython version](https://wxpython.org/pages/downloads/index.html) (use `pip install -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-16.04 wxPython` with your Ubuntu version number, or use `conda install wxpython` to install a compiled wxPython from conda).

 Note that on Windows, the `python` command is often replaced by `py` and `pip` by `py -m pip`; so you migth need adapt the commands in this documentation depending on your system settings.